mattheww/gomill/gomill_docs/sgf.rst

 Each :class:`!Tree_node` knows its game's board size, and its :ref:`raw property encoding <raw_property_encoding>` (because these are needed to interpret property values).
-They can be retrieved using the following methods (and they cannot be changed):
+They can be retrieved using the following methods:

 .. method:: Tree_node.get_size()